JustAnEric/RapidChatApp/README.md

 If it all works out correctly, you should see a screen after the installation that has the application open.
 Our installation is all done!

+__**Install with our app.**__
+You have an option to easily install all the dependencies needed from our app.
+Download our app for Mac, Linux and Windows.